zenml-io/blog.zenml.io/_posts/2022-12-16-month-of-mlops-third-prize-cheque-easy.md

 ### Predict
-Finally, the input image will be encoded as a base64 string and fed as input to the MLFlow model prediction service which will return the json output generated by the model containing extracted cheque details.
+Finally, the input image will be encoded as a base64 string and fed as input to the MLFlow model prediction service.
+This will return the json output generated by the model containing the extracted cheque details.

-Thanks to ZenML, I was easily able to build reproducible and maintainable pipelines with including support for annotation, experiment tracking, model deployment, pipeline orchestration, etc.
+Thanks to ZenML, I was easily able to build reproducible and maintainable pipelines with including support for annotation, experiment tracking, model deployment, pipeline orchestration, secret management, artfifact storage, etc.

 ## Gradio Demo